 Critical dependency on financial market infrastructure that is itself undergoing structural transformation.
 FinTechs built on top of infrastructure that is moving from one architectural paradigm to another inherit the transition risk without the governance tools to manage it.

-HRB analyses the structural conditions for inclusive access across MENA, GCC, and BRICS+ markets - jurisdictions where the gap between institutional FinTech and retail financial access is most analytically significant and where the structural opportunity is greatest.
+HRB analyses the structural conditions for inclusive access across MENA, GCC, and multipolar market architectures, jurisdictions where the gap between institutional FinTech and retail financial access is most analytically significant and where the structural opportunity is greatest.

 Analysis of low-cost payment rail architecture and the regulatory conditions that enable or obstruct retail access in emerging and frontier markets.